Implementing Zero Trust Security: Never Trust, Always Verify

 - main

 Every artifact is signed and verified.
 Deployments use minimal permissions.
-Security scanning isn't optional—it's a gate that must pass.
+Security scanning is a gate that must pass.

 Performance Impact